kilisio/lit_router/README.md

 ## Install
-I do not intend to publish this fork to the `npm` package registry.
+I do not intend to publish this package to the `npm` package registry.
 If you have `verdaccio` installed in your system simply:

 ```bash
     git clone -b forked_dev https://github.com/kilisio/lit_router.git